-- 1. (Not in 2021) Before the start of the game, the next team should prepare the computer submitted at the beginning of the round to run the program, as a client to the game server.
+- 1. Before the start of the game, the next team should prepare the computer submitted at the beginning of the round to run the program, as a client to the game server.
 A maximum of 2 minutes will be given. - 2.
-(Not in 2021) When ready, run the program and report to the referee.
+When ready, run the program and report to the referee.
 The team is not allowed to touch a client computer after this in any reasons. - 3.
-(Not in 2021) The game will start with a referee's operation on game server. - 4.
+The game will start with a referee's operation on game server. - 4.
 Each game time will be last between 4 to 8 minutes depending on the field.
 The field designer will decide this duration. - 5.
 A "visited tile" means that centre of the robot is inside.
 This judgement is made by the game management system. - 6.
-(For 2021 only) Judges will start the game with the submitted code loaded on the simulation platform.
+Judges will start the game with the submitted code loaded on the simulation platform.